Holes Bay: Description

 Holes Bay is a tidal inland lake which lies to the north of Poole Harbour.
 It is a designated harbour quiet area.
 The exit to the bay is a narrow gat between Lower Hamworthy and Poole Old Town, and runs past the RNLI lifeboat station and part of Poole Quay before entering Poole Harbour itself.
 Spanning the inlet are two bridges: Poole Bridge and the newer Twin Sails Bridge, opened in 2012.
 Access to Holes Bay for vessels with a draft greater than 2 m is only possible when the bridges are lifted, which occurs at several fixed times daily and sometimes on request.
 The new bridge is intended to help reduce traffic jams by ensuring at least one bridge is open to vehicular traffic at any one time.

 The northern part of the bay is crossed from west to east by the South West Main Line from London to Weymouth, and Poole railway station is less than one hundred metres from the southeastern corner of the bay.
 The A350 hugs the eastern shore and the A35 swings past its northern shore.
 In the northwest is Upton Country Park and Upton House, a public facility owned by the Borough of Poole.
 There is a marina on the western shore, south of the railway line.

 There is a wooded islet, Pergins Island in the north of the bay which is not open to the public.

 Holes Bay is the location of the Royal National Lifeboat Institution (RNLI) training school, attached to their Poole headquarters.
 Uses of the bay include fishing, kayaking and small leisure craft.
 A large marina known as Cobbs Quay is on the west side of the bay.

+There are a number of wrecks in Holes Bay.
+The wreck of an old tug boat named Southampton is in Holes Bay that broke its moorings and beached there, only to be left to rot away.
+Situated on the western shore of Holes Bay in Poole there is the wreck of a vessel registered as PH294.
+It is a former commercial fishing boat and converted lifeboat, likely of American origin, that has been derelict for over 35 years.